logo

 • How to perform it:

-• Bring your right knee forward to your right waist
+• Bring your right knee forward toward your right wrist

 • Lay your shin down on the floor